mcd500/teep-device/docs/building_without_docker.md

 ## SGX

-Build `TEEP-Device` with SGX.
-Make sure SGX and its supporting sources have been built already.
-Please refer TA-Ref document for "Preparation before building TA-Ref without Docker" - SGX section.
+instruction to build `TEEP-Device` with SGX.
+The SGX and its supporting sources must be built and installed on the build environment beforehand.
+Refer to the SGX section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.

 ### Clone and Build